boyum/h5p-types/README.md

 1. Create a new folder in the `packages` folder
 1. Add that package to the `project` array in the [check-npm-packages workflow](./.github/workflows/check-npm-packages.yml)
+1. Add a note about the package to the table above
 1. If that project is a dependency of another project, add it to that project's npm dependencies and use the version `"*"`

 ### Adding a new example